phschon/ultrabot/README.md

 # UltraBot - yet another discord bot

+A simple, extensible and lightweight discord bot written in Python.
+Control the bot using `!<command>` or `!help <command>` from any server's channel the bot is connected to or sending a private message.

 ## Overwiew

 Supports the following functionalities:
 * `ultrabot.py`: basic bot, connects to server and handles agrument parsing
 * `helpfunc.py`: handles `!help` command for each other functionality
 * `randomgen.py`: generate pseudo-random numbers in the form of pen&paper die throws
+* `testfunc.py`: debug and testing purpose only, showing debug output on console.
+Also works with multiple channels on multiple servers.
+To remove this from a running bot, delete the occurrences in lines 7, 13 and 16 in `ultrabot.py`

 ## TODO